ddoa/docker-jenkins-slaves/README.md

 # Docker Jenkins slaves
 For every platform a separate branch is available.
-Every push on the branch triggers a build on Docker Hub.
+Every push on the branch triggers a build on [Docker Hub](https://hub.docker.com/u/rodmidde/)